Sami-Mangal/customer_banking/README.md

 * Run "customer_banking.py".

-* Enter valeus as assked.
+* Enter values as asked.

-* Updated balance and interest earned will be printed
+* Updated balance and interest earned will be printed.

 ## Notes

 These codes are for the fullfillment for assignment for Columbia AI Bootcamp Module 3rd.
-Location
- ()